romanpittchai/EGAIS/README.md

 After that, you should already have the data file(`DataFile.txt`), a sample of which will be in the repository - `DataFilExample.txt`.
 The format should be as follows - ttn number(`TTN-0699868064`) and fsrar number(`030000015637`).
 Then you can run the script and it will gradually download the captcha, send it for decryption, make a request with all this data to the EGAIS.

 The result will be written to a file `DataFileOut.txt`.
 You must also create an `.env` file with your access key to the service to decrypt the captcha.
-An example file is `.envExample`
+An example file is `.envExample`.

+The script works for the sender's fsrar.

 ### Author